 - annual flu jabs

-- mindfulness courses
+- · mindfulness courses

 - relaxation exercises in the lunchbreak

 - company sport groups (e.g. football, running, bowling, dragon boat, swimming)

+- communication of health related topics

-- health day on the topic of "back fitness"
+- lectures on the topic of "burnout and depression"

 The focus of the benefits of workplace health management in 2018 remained on increased sensitisation, training and qualification of the managers via counselling services.
 With its concept for psychological risk assessment, Deutsche Hypo will boost its status as a responsible employer as required by law.